Thursday, September 26, 2024

 Why 538 electors?
 It's a little complicated and I'll try to make it as simple as I possibly can.
 There are 435 voting members of the nation's House of Representatives.
 The size of the US House grew as the nation grew until the number of seats was frozen in 1929.
 After each national census, which occurs every ten years, the number of people represented by each House seat changes, and the legislature in each state draw up a new congressional district map to accommodate the changes.
 This process is called reapportionment.
 Since the last census in 2020, some states gained seats (for example, Texas gained 2, Florida gained 1) and some states lost seats (for example, California, New York, and Pennsylvania each lost a seat).
 In the US Senate, the other house of our bicameral (that is, two-house) legislature, each state gets two senators regardless of its physical size or population, and because the US has 50 states, the Senate has 100 members (note that if the District of Columbia and/or the territory of Puerto Rico becomes a state the number of seats in the US Senate will increase).

 If you add 435 and 100, you get 535, which is close to 538 (the number of electors in the Electoral College).
 The remaining three electors are allotted to the District of Columbia, which is not a state but whose residents can vote in presidential elections as I mentioned earlier, one for its population and two for senators.
-Each state's allotment, then, is based on its population; that is, the number of congressional districts it has (for example, California has 52, New York has 19, Wyoming has 1, and Georgia where I live has 14) plus the 2 more for its senators.
+Each state's allotment, then, is based on its population; that is, the number of congressional districts it has (for example, California has 52, New York has 26, Wyoming has 1, and Georgia where I live has 14) plus each state gets 2 more electoral votes for having two senators.

 Each political party with a candidate on the ballot puts together a slate of electors in each state (plus DC) who are pledged to vote for that party's candidate when the Electoral College meets on the same day in each state capitol.
 Sometimes an elector will break his or her pledge and become a 'faithless elector' who votes for someone else.